A7MEDK7/Data_Structures_FCI/README.md

-# Data Structures & Algorithms in C++
+# 📘 Data Structures & Algorithms in C++

-Welcome to the *Data Structures & Algorithms* repository implemented in *C++*.
+Welcome to the **Data Structures & Algorithms** repository implemented in **C++**.
-This repo is designed to provide clean, well-structured implementations of the most important data structures and algorithms, useful for learning, interviews, and practice.
+This repository contains clean, well-documented, and easy-to-understand implementations of fundamental data structures and algorithms.
+It’s perfect for learning, interview prep, academic revision, and hands-on practice.

 ---

-## Contents
+## 📂 Contents

-Each file in the repo focuses on a specific topic:
+Each file/folder focuses on a specific data structure or algorithm:

-- *Array Methods*
+### 🔸 Array Methods
-  Basic operations on arrays such as insertion, deletion, searching, and traversal.
+- Basic operations like insertion, deletion, searching, and traversal.

-- *Binary Search*
+### 🔸 Binary Search
-  Efficient search algorithm implemented on sorted arrays using recursion and iteration.
+- Efficient search algorithm on sorted arrays.

-- *Linked List*
+- Implemented using both recursion and iteration.

+### 🔸 Linked List
-  Singly Linked List implemented from scratch with essential operations like insert, delete, and traverse.
+- Singly Linked List implemented from scratch.

-- *Sorting Algorithms*
+- Includes insert, delete, and traverse operations.

+### 🔸 Stack
+- **Stack using Linked List**
+  Classic implementation using dynamic memory with `push`, `pop`, `peek`, and `isEmpty`.
+- **Stack using Array** ✅ *(NEW)*
+  Static implementation with overflow/underflow checks and all core operations.

+### 🔸 Queue
+- **Queue using Linked List** ✅ *(NEW)*
+  Dynamic implementation that supports `enqueue`, `dequeue`, `isEmpty`, `isFound`, and more.
+- **Queue using Array** ✅ *(NEW)*
+  Circular array-based implementation handling `enqueue`, `dequeue`, `display`, and utility functions.

+### 🔸 Sorting Algorithms
-  Implementation of major sorting techniques:
+- Includes major sorting techniques:
   - Bubble Sort
   - Selection Sort
   - Insertion Sort
   - Merge Sort
   - Quick Sort

-- *Stack using Linked List*
-  Stack data structure implemented using a linked list (includes push, pop, peek, and isEmpty).
+### 🔸 Trees
+- **Full Binary Tree** ✅ *(NEW)*
+  A basic class-based implementation of a binary tree with node insertion and traversal support.

 ---

-## Why this Repo?
+## ✅ Why Use This Repo?

-This repository is helpful for:
+This repository is designed to:

-- Strengthening your understanding of data structures
+- Strengthen your understanding of data structures & algorithms
-- Interview preparation
+- Prepare for technical interviews
-- Practicing C++ implementation skills
+- Improve your C++ programming skills
-- Academic revision
+- Support academic study and revision

 ---

-## How to Use

-You can clone or fork the repo and run the C++ files locally in your compiler